ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Design Options and Variants of

 As observed in our empirical results in Sec.\ref{sec.experiment}, a new factor in \projectname ~will cause the phenomenon of tail inference requests, i.e., failure to certify the inference consistency.
 This means that while most inference requests can certify inference consistency and be immediately responded to, a small portion cannot and may experience much longer inference latency as they may need to wait for the machine unlearning execution.
-To handle such uncertified inference requests, we propose the third design option below. \begin{itemize}[leftmargin=*] \item \underline{\emph{Design Option III-A:}} \projectname ~opts to immediately provide the uncertified inference results to the queriers as long as such responses are within a predetermined small ratio (uncertification ratio), introduced in the same spirit as the discarding ratio. \item \underline{\emph{Design Option III-B:}} \projectname ~opts to store the uncertified inference requests and reprocess them with the new model after the next machine unlearning execution. \end{itemize} For Option III-A, the advantage is that the inference latency for uncertified inference requests that are immediately responded to can be significantly reduced.
-However, the downside is that these uncertified inference results introduce additional privacy risks.
-As such, we suggest adopting this option with more caution, e.g., by setting a very small uncertification ratio to limit the privacy risk.
+To handle such uncertified inference requests, we propose the third design option below. \begin{itemize}[leftmargin=*] \item \underline{\emph{Design Option III-A:}} \projectname ~opts to immediately provide the uncertified inference results to the queriers as long as such responses are within a predetermined small ratio (uncertification ratio), introduced in the same spirit as the discarding ratio. \item \underline{\emph{Design Option III-B:}} \projectname ~opts to store the uncertified inference requests and reprocess them with the new model after the next machine unlearning execution. \end{itemize} For Option III-A, the advantage is that the inference latency for these inference requests can be significantly reduced.
+However, these uncertified inference results may introduce additional privacy risks.
+As such, we suggest adopting this option with more caution, e.g., by setting a very small uncertification ratio to limit the risk, or discarding such requests and not returning the results.